Bridezillas: Production

 In 2003, filming began on the first season for a show initially entitled Manhattan Brides, with the premise that cameras would follow a majority of young, white, wealthy residents of New York as they prepared for their wedding days.
 However, with the completion of filming, the footage was edited to emphasize the women's bad behavior and it was renamed Bridezillas.
 Consequently one bride, Julia Swinton-Williamson, sued the producers for misleading her about the nature of the project.
 The first season was co-produced by MetroTV and September Films with the first two seasons aired on MetroTV.
 Fox aired a one-hour Bridezillas special culled from Season 1 in January 2004.
 In the summer of 2004, the show began airing on WE tv.
 Since the second season, it has been the highest-rated original program on WE tv.

 After the first season, the show has diversified to include older couples, more ethnicities, and financial statuses, as well as filming in different states coast to coast.
 In the third season, the show's first male bride was introduced — referred to as "Gayzilla" - Jon Taylor Carter, who was planning a wedding for himself and his partner, Isaac in Massachusetts (which was the first US state to legalize same sex marriage).

 In March 2013, WE tv renewed the series for a 22-episode tenth and final season plus a spinoff titled Marriage Boot Camp, which follows five couples who were featured on Bridezillas that have come together under one roof to save their marriage.

 Episodes of the series will be offered in broadcast syndication beginning September 16, 2013, mainly from the fifth, sixth and seventh seasons.

 WE tv have officially announced the return of the program for an eleventh season airing on March 2, 2018 and a mid-season premiere on June 1, 2018.
 On July 7, 2018, a special edition spinoff called Bridezillas: Scared Fit was aired and hosted by personal trainer Donna Sexton.

 The show returned for its twelfth season on March 15, 2019.

 On August 27, 2020, it was announced that the thirteenth and final season will premiere on September 24, 2020.

+AMC Networks announced a fourteenth season would premiere November 18, 2025 on All Reality, a subscription-based streaming service.
+The narrator for this season was singer and TV personality, Tamar Braxton.